 Assessment Tests

-When a student logs in, they first complete a series of tests to assess their letter-sound knowledge.
+When a student logs in, they first complete a some tests to assess their letter-sound knowledge.

 2